AlexCoroiu/card-sorting/README.md

 The test output is saved in test_matrix_file.csv and test_results_file.txt.
 This test checks the reading and writing to files of the tree data structure used in the program.

-Additioanlly, the .zip also contains the design_document.pdf which explains the program in more detail.
+Lastly, the .zip also contains the design_document.pdf which explains the program in more detail.